 A more environmentally friendly alternative to buying bottled water is to bring along a water bottle with a filter and purifier.
 For our family, we use a water bottle from a company called GRAYL.
 These bottles have a built in water purifier and filter that takes out particles, metals, and pathogens from your water.
 So we feel perfectly safe drinking water from the tap, once we’ve filtered it through our GRAYL bottle.

 With all the walking and activities you’re sure to do in Mexico, having plenty of water will be absolutely important.

 From what we’ve observed during our time in Mexico, people here will find any excuse to celebrate.
 It’s one thing I admire about the Mexican culture.

 One of the staples of Mexican celebrations are fireworks.
-During the Day of the Dead celebrations in Mexico City and in San Miguel de Allende, we would hear fireworks in the night and well into the early morning.
-And even here in Guanajuato, we’ll hear random fireworks go off in the middle of the night.
+During the Day of the Dead celebrations in Mexico City and in San Miguel de Allende, we heard fireworks in the night and well into the early morning.
+And even in Guanajuato, we would hear random fireworks go off in the middle of the night.